MicrosoftDocs/Viva/Viva/pulse/setup-admin-access/set-up-viva-pulse-public-preview-for-your-organization.md

 ## Prerequisites

-You will need to have the Microsoft 365 Global Admin role assigned to you to enable Viva Pulse Public Preview for your organization.
-You will need Microsoft Teams deployed for your organization to use Viva Pulse in Microsoft Teams.
-Viva Pulse will also be available as a web experience for which users will not need a Microsoft Teams application.
+You need to have the Microsoft 365 Global Admin role assigned to you to enable Viva Pulse Public Preview for your organization.
+You need Microsoft Teams deployed for your organization to use Viva Pulse in Microsoft Teams.
+Viva Pulse is also available as a web experience for which users will not need a Microsoft Teams application.

-You will also need to execute a script in PowerShell for users in your tenant to receive Teams Activity Feed notifications.
+You also need to execute a script in PowerShell for users in your tenant to receive Teams Activity Feed notifications.

 ## Enable Viva Pulse Public Preview